AP African American Studies Pilot Introduces Diverse Changes

 Topics in AP African American Studies include the reign of Queen Nzinga Mbande in northern Angola, the Harlem Renaissance, and the Black Panthers.
 It will also include lesser-known activists like Valerie L. Thomas, the African American scientist who invented the Illusion transmitter at NASA.

-The College Board has yet to release course and exam descriptions and will provide more information on the curriculum during AP training in July.
+The College Board has yet to release course and exam descriptions to the public, but stated that more information on the curriculum was provided to teachers of the pilot program during AP training in July.

 Importance of AP African American Studies Today

 The Harlem Renaissance, the 1960s civil rights movement, and recent Black activist movements like Black Lives Matter provide a deeper examination of the Black Experience in America.
 These movements exposed the historical and ongoing social injustices faced by Black Americans.